abreslav/async-proto/COFUN-Questions.md

 * C# new tasks https://github.com/dotnet/roslyn/issues/7169
 * Scala.react http://infoscience.epfl.ch/record/176887/files/DeprecatingObservers2012.pdf

+* allow suspending functions return a Boolean that says whether a suspension is needed or not
+   * how to pass the result back immediately?

 * How to avoid boxing with Continuation.resume(T)

 * How to implement passing the result of a suspending call back to the coroutine?